brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 ## The Journey South

 An early flight brought us to Ushuaia, the southernmost city in the world.
 I was sat beside Tommy, a well spoken librarian who was my roommate for the ship.
 The cold winds of the south were a nice change to the heat we had been in, and after a short bus journey we were at the port staring up at our ship; the Ocean Albatros.
-I didn't know what to expect after booking a windowless room, but it was great, and even had a small porthole (room tour here).
+I didn't know what to expect after booking a windowless room, but it was great, and even had a small porthole (room tour [here](https://youtube.com/shorts/RC1mZuVwJUY?is=HaQWcrMTvxNDIlPA)).

-## Add Room Tour

 Captain Konstantinos welcomed us aboard, joined by his two senior officers who were Russian and Ukrainian.
 I explored the ship with John, finding the gym, jacuzzis, bars, sauna, library, lecture hall, zodiacs, and the mudroom where we'd prepare for landings.
 That night we all stood on the top deck as we set sail through the Beagle Channel, curious what the Drake Passage had in store for us.